mcdonaldcm7/mcdonaldcm7/README.md

 - 👋 Hi, I’m @mcdonaldcm7
 - 👀 I’m interested in Software Development (Game Development to be specific).
-- 🌱 I’m currently learning how to use flutter UI FrameWork.
+- 🌱 I’m currently enrolled in the ALX software engineering program.
 - 💞️ I’m looking to collaborate on beginner game development projects.
 - 📫 How to reach me mcdonald.cm7@gmail.com